Is the essence of a quantum game captured completely in the original classical game?: Quantum Games

 \subsubsection{Prisoner's Dilemma}

-In the traditional version of the Prisoner's dilemma, the police have arrested two suspects (Alice and Bob) and are interrogating them in separate rooms.
+In the traditional version of Prisoner's dilemma, the police have arrested two suspects (Alice and Bob) and are interrogating them in separate rooms.
 Each has two choices: (i) to cooperate with each other and not confess the crime ($C$), and (ii) to defect to the police and confess the crime ($D$).
 Payoff matrix for this game reads:

-The values in the above table can be explained as follows- $3$ means 1 year in jail while $1$ means 10 years in jail.
-0 represents a life sentence while 5 implies no jail time.
-No matter what the other suspect does, each can improve his own position by defecting to the police.
-If the other defects, then one better do the same to avoid harsh punishment (0 payoff or life sentence).
-If the other cooperates, then one can obtain the favorable treatment accorded a state’s witness by defecting to the police (a payoff of 5 implying no jail term).
+The payoff in the above table can be explained as follows- '3' implies one year in jail while '1' implies ten years in jail.
+'0' represents a life sentence, while '5' implies no jail time.
+No matter what the other suspect does, each can improve their position by defecting to the police.
+If the other defects, one better do the same to avoid harsh punishment (payoff "0" or life sentence).
+If the other cooperates, then one can obtain the favorable treatment accorded a {state's} witness by defecting to the police (a payoff of "5" implying no jail term).
 Thus, defecting is the dominant strategy for each.
 But when both defect, the outcome is worse for both than when they both cooperate.
-Thus cooperate, i.e., $(C,C)$ is a Pareto optimal strategy.
+Thus cooperate, i.e., $(C, C)$ is a Pareto optimal strategy.
 The aforesaid is the description of pure strategies in classical Prisoner's dilemma.
-Lets find out what happens if both play a mixed strategy. lets consider a repeated play of the game in which $p$ and $q$ are the probabilities with which $C$ is played by Alice and Bob, respectively.
-The strategy $D$ is then played with probability $(1 - p)$ by Alice, and with probability $(1 - q)$ by Bob, and the players’ payoff relations read
+Let's find out what happens if both play a mixed strategy.
+Consider repeated play of the game in which $p$($q$) are probabilities with which $C$ is played by Alice(Bob).
+Strategy $D$ is then played with probability $(1 - p)$ by Alice, and with probability $(1 - q)$ by Bob, and the player's payoff relations read

 The strategic pair $(p^{*}, q^{*})$ is Nash equilibrium when

 For the payoff matrix (\ref{PD}) these inequalities generates a strategic pair $(p^{*}, q^{*})$ = $(0,0)$ i.e, $(D,D)$ is the Nash equilibrium for mixed strategies too \cite{3,10}.